TrustAIRLab/Comprehensive_Jailbreak_Assessment/README.md

 ## Add new results to the leaderboard.
 Welcome to submit your own evaluation results (steps = 50) of jailbreak attacks to us.
-The submission instruction is available [here](https://github.com/TrustAIRLab/Comprehensive_Jailbreak_Assessment/edit/main/leaderboard_data/How_to_Submit.md).
+The submission instructions are available [here](https://github.com/TrustAIRLab/Comprehensive_Jailbreak_Assessment/edit/main/leaderboard_data/How_to_Submit.md).
 The leaderboard is available [here](https://junjie-chu.github.io/Public_Comprehensive_Assessment_Jailbreak/leaderboard).

-*Full codes will be released after the paper is accepted.*

 ## TO DO

-- [ ] Check the env file requirements.txt.
+- [x] Check the env file requirements.txt.
 - [ ] Test the guide in the README.md.
-- [ ] Clean the codes/comments.
+- [ ] Clean the code/comments.